pet-advisor/pets/README.md

 # Pet Advisor

 Welcome to the Pet Advisor project.
 This is a project made for the CodeX Web Development challenge.
-The theme selected by our team is is PETS.
+The theme selected by our team is PETS.

 According to Gfk, a global research firm, more than 56% of the world's population has atleast one pet in their household.
 Despite this staggering number, pet owners still find difficulties in terms of pet management.
 Our website aims to tackle a few of these problems.